How to Prevent Pedestrian Accidents as A Portland Driver

 Speak to a Portland Pedestrian Accident Attorney

 Accidents can happen anywhere, including in Portland.
 If you are injured while walking, you may be eligible for financial compensation through an insurance claim or lawsuit.
-In these situations, it is important to consult with a Portland pedestrian accident lawyer who can represent your case.
+In these situations, it is important to consult with a pedestrian accident lawyer in Portland who can represent your case.

 An attorney can guide you through each stage of the claims process and fight for your right to maximum recovery.
 After seeking medical care, contact a pedestrian accident lawyer to plan your next steps.